andrechristikan/ack-nestjs-boilerplate-docs/features/authorization.md

 ## Usage

-The example, we will use `AuthAdminJwtGuard` to get user with id
+The example, we will use `AuthAdminJwtGuard`

 ```typescript
 // describe permission, only role with USER_READ permission can access